 Location Addis Ababa, Ethiopia

-Apply to this placement today and help make a difference in Ethiopia!
+Apply to this position, and let's make a difference together!

 As a volunteer, you will: